Gwyn Hanssen Pigott: Apprenticeships 1955–1966

-Between 1955 and 1959, Hanssen Pigott, as Gwyn John, held apprenticeships with several influential potters from both Australia and England.
+Between 1955 and 1959, Hanssen Pigott (as Gwyn John) held apprenticeships with several influential potters from both Australia and England.
 Her apprenticeship with McMeekin was at Sturt Pottery in Mittagong, New South Wales 1955–1957.
 McMeekin established Sturt Pottery in 1953 to make and teach pottery in the studio traditions of Leach and Cardew, which emphasized the use of local materials for small-scale studio production.
 At that time all clay bodies had to be made from hand-processed raw ceramic materials, as they were not available as commercially pre-mixed products.
 While at Sturt Pottery, Hanssen Pigott came to appreciate the given and induced qualities of clay in addition to learning to admire form and beauty in a pot.

 Hanssen Pigott traveled to England in 1958.
 She first worked with Ray Finch at Winchcombe Pottery, established by Michael Cardew in 1926.
-In the same year she apprenticed Bernard Leach at St Ives, and Michael Cardew himself at Wenford Bridge.
+In the same year she apprenticed with Bernard Leach at St Ives, and Michael Cardew himself at Wenford Bridge.
 In 1960 she left Cornwall with her newlywed poet husband, Louis Hanssen to establish with him a studio in Portobello Road, London.
 During their time in London, Hanssen Pigott (as Gwyn Hanssen) enrolled in evening classes at the Camberwell School of Art with Lucie Rie.
 Her work at this time was sometimes marked GH, sometimes simply H. She separated from Louis Hanssen in 1965.